 Accredited Provider Disclosure

-Marcello Morgan, MD, of Haymarket Medical Education, and Dorothy Caputo, MA, BSN, RN, Lead Nurse Planner of AKH Inc., Advancing Knowledge in Healthcare, have no relevant financial relationships to disclose.
+Dorothy Caputo, MA, BSN, RN, Lead Nurse Planner of AKH Inc., Advancing Knowledge in Healthcare, has no relevant financial relationships to disclose.

 AMA PRA Category 1 Credit(s)TM